-Rule 244.
+- Rule 244.
 When employees are required to work in the bight of the line formed by the lead block at the heel of the boom or the bight formed by outboard stanchion-mounted slewing blocks on single swinging booms, a preventer shall be placed on such blocks.
-The preventer shall not be less than three-quarter inch (3/4) wire rope, or equivalent, rove in reasonably snug and secured by such means as will develop at least eighty percent (80%) of the strength of the preventer.

-DUTIES OF VESSELS OF ALL TYPES

-Rule 245.
-Measures shall be taken to prevent escaping steam from obscuring any part of the decks, gangways, stages, wharf, or other place, or from otherwise hindering or injuring any person employed in the operations.

-Rule 246.
-In order to furnish a clear space for handling hatch covers and strongbacks during covering and uncovering operations, and the entire hatch is to be opened at following ports, cargo in 'tween decks shall be stowed so as to provide a clear space of thirty-six inches (36 ́ ́) around the hatch coaming.
-Such clearance shall be designated by appropriate marking.

-Rule 247.
-Where cargo is stowed on a section of a hatch, a space of thirty-six inches (36'') shall be left for the safe handling of individual hatch covers from the adjoining section.

-Rule 248.
-When deck loads are stowed closer than three feet (3 ́) to a hatch coaming, life lines shall be rigged for the safety of men handling strongbacks and hatch covers on main decks.

-Rule 249.
-Manholes and other deck openings which are flush with the deck shall be barricaded by use of either covers or railings.
+The preventer shall not be less than three-quarter inch (3/4) wire rope, or equivalent, rove in reasonably snug and secured by such means as will develop at least eighty percent (80%) of the strength of the preventer. - Rule 245.
+Measures shall be taken to prevent escaping steam from obscuring any part of the decks, gangways, stages, wharf, or other place, or from otherwise hindering or injuring any person employed in the operations. - Rule 246.
+In order to furnish a clear space for handling hatch covers and strongbacks during covering and uncovering operations, and the entire hatch is to be opened at following ports, cargo in 'tween decks shall be stowed so as to provide a clear space of thirty-six inches (36' ́) around the hatch coaming.
+Such clearance shall be designated by appropriate marking. - Rule 247.
+Where cargo is stowed on a section of a hatch, a space of thirty-six inches (36") shall be left for the safe handling of individual hatch covers from the adjoining section. - Rule 248.
+When deck loads are stowed closer than three feet (3 ́) to a hatch coaming, life lines shall be rigged for the safety of men handling strongbacks and hatch covers on main decks. - Rule 249.
+Manholes and other deck openings which are flush with the deck shall be barricaded by use of either covers or railings. - Rule 250.

-Rule 250.
 All bridles for removing strongbacks or beams from hatch coamings shall be of sufficient length so that strongbacks can be hooked on without climbing out on beams.

 The married fall system.
 This sketch shows two variations in the rigging of the married fall rig.
 The rig on the left shows the use of the midship guy (23) in place of the inboard guy (22) which is seen on the boom in the foreground of the set of booms on the right.
 The inboard guy on the boom to the extreme right is not visible.
 Another variation is the topping lift rig.
 The set of gear to the left is rigged with a single part.
-At the lower end of this part, a bale or flounder plate is attached and to it the bull chain (18) and bull line (19) are secured.
-The gear on the right is shown rigged with a twofold tackle topping lift (15) with the hauling part leading down to a large cleat (6) on the mast house (3).
-The general nomenclature is as follows:
+At the lower end of this part, a bale or flounder plate is attached and to The married fall system.
+Thi the use of the midship guy (23 booms on the right.
+The inboar The set of gear to the left is rig it the bull chain (18) and bull line (19) are secured.
+The gear on the right is shown rigged with a twofold tackle topping lift padeye